sumbach/modern-cljs/doc/tutorial-15.md

 to add our first unit test: the one aimed at testing the `modern-cljs.shopping.validators` namespace.
-The reason why we choose this namespace to introduce unit testing is because it sits at the interface of our application to the external world; be it a user to be notified about her/his mistyped input, or an attacker trying to leverage any useful information by breaking the Shopping Calculator.
+The reason why we choose this namespace to introduce unit testing is because it sits at the interface of our application to the external world; be it a legitimate user getting notified about her/his mistyped input, or an attacker trying to leverage any useful information by breaking the Shopping Calculator.

 I prefer to talk about testing of namespaces instead of unit testing of functions.
-Generally speaking you should unit test the API of each namespace, which means all the symbols which are not private in the namespace itself.
-If you want to unit test a private symbol, you should write the unit test code in the same file where you privatized the symbol itself.
+Generally speaking, you should unit test the API of each namespace, which means all the symbols in that namespace which are not private.
+If you want to unit test a private symbol, you should write the unit test code in the same file where the private sumbol is defined.

 ### The first unit test

-At the moment the `modern-cljs.shopping.validators` namespace contains only the `validate-shopping-form` function, which is then the one we're going to unit test.
+At the moment, the `modern-cljs.shopping.validators` namespace contains only the `validate-shopping-form` function, which is the one we're going to unit test.

-Create the `validators_test.clj` file in the `test/clj/modern_cljs/shopping` directory.
-We could name this file as we want, but I prefer to adhere to some naming convention to simplifying the writing and the reading of the tests.
-When I write a file for testing a namespace (e.g. `validators`), I name it by appending `_test` (e.g. `validators_test.clj`) to the file name of the namespace to be tested (e.g. `validators.clj`).
+Create `validators_test.clj` in the `test/clj/modern_cljs/shopping` directory.
+We could name this file as we want, but I prefer to adhere to some naming convention to simplify writing and reading of tests.
+When I write a file for testing a namespace (e.g., `validators`), I name it by appending `_test` (e.g., `validators_test.clj`) to the file name of the namespace under test (e.g., `validators.clj`).

-Following is the initial unit test code that mimics the short REPL testing session we did previously with the `modern-cljs.shopping.validators` namespace.
+Following is the initial unit test code that mimics the short REPL testing session we did previously.

 ```clj
 (ns modern-cljs.shopping.validators-test